Ordina-Group/JWorks-blog/_posts/2024-04-23-secure-blog-migration.md

 ## Conclusion
 Our migration from GitHub Pages to AWS Static Hosting marks a significant step forward in bolstering our website's security, enhancing user experience, and improving SEO performance.
-By implementing essential security measures such as security headers and leveraging the robust infrastructure provided by AWS, we have fortified our defenses against potential threats, ensuring a safer online environment for both our users and our business.
+By implementing essential security measures such as security headers and leveraging the robust infrastructure provided by AWS.
+We have fortified our defenses against potential threats, ensuring a safer online environment for both our users and our business.
 Additionally, the transition enables us to deliver a smoother and more reliable user experience, enhancing trust and satisfaction among our audience.
-Moreover, the optimization for SEO ensures improved visibility and accessibility, strengthening.
+Moreover, optimization for SEO ensures improved visibility and accessibility, strengthening.
 With these enhancements in place, we are committed to providing a secure, seamless, and rewarding experience for all our users, while maintaining the highest standards of security and performance.

 Curious if your website could use some enhancements too?
 Don't wait; take the first step and conduct a scan yourself on [Security Headers](https://securityheaders.com/){:target="_blank" rel="noopener noreferrer"}.
 It's a proactive way to ensure your website's security and performance are up to par, giving you peace of mind while offering a seamless experience to your users.

-- UPCOMING SECURITY HEADERS
-* Cross-Origin-Embedder-Policy (COEP)
-* Cross-Origin-Opener-Policy (COOP)
-* Cross-Origin-Resource-Policy (CORP)